matteosister/CompassElephantBundle/README.md

 * *staleness_checker* define what strategy the bundle use to define if a project is "clean" or needs recompile. "finder" is the default one, and you should use it.
 Read the [CompassElephant readme file](https://github.com/matteosister/CompassElephant) for more on this
 * *config_file* is the name of te config file for compass.
 Defaults to config.rb, the standard one.
 You can use this setting to compile different stylesheets based on environment
 * *auto_init* if set to false disable the init feature on an empty folder.
 Defaults to true
 * *target* Tells CompassElephant to compile that single file, and not the whole compass project.
-Defaults to null (compile the whole projects)
+The target should be **the relative path from the root of your compass project**

 Command line
 ------------